-Professor Arokia Nathan holds the Chair of Photonic Systems and Displays in the Department of Engineering, Cambridge University.
+Professor Arokia Nathan held the Chair of Photonic Systems and Displays in the Department of Engineering, Cambridge University, until 2018.
 He received his PhD in Electrical Engineering from the University of Alberta.
 Following post-doctoral years at LSI Logic Corp., USA and ETH Zurich, Switzerland, he joined the University of Waterloo where he held the DALSA/NSERC Industrial Research Chair in sensor technology and subsequently the Canada Research Chair in nano-scale flexible circuits.
 In 2006, he took up the Sumitomo Chair of Nanotechnology at the London Centre for Nanotechnology, University College London, where he received the Royal Society Wolfson Research Merit Award.
 He has held Visiting Professor appointments at the Physical Electronics Laboratory, ETH Zürich and the Engineering Department, Cambridge University, UK.
 He has published over 400 papers in the field of sensor technology and CAD, and thin film transistor electronics, and is a co-author of four books.
 He has over 50 patents filed/awarded and has founded/co-founded four spin-off companies.
 He serves on technical committees and editorial boards in various capacities.
 He is a Chartered Engineer (UK), Fellow of the Institution of Engineering and Technology (UK), Fellow of IEEE (USA), and an IEEE/EDS Distinguished Lecturer.